 There are two types of direct federal loans in the student’s name with no cosigner necessary.
 These are subsidized and unsubsidized student loans.

 With subsidized direct federal loans, the government pays the interest on the loans while your student is in college.
 That factor makes these, in almost all cases, the best type of student loan available.

-With unsubsidized loans interest starts accruing at the time of dispersal.
+With unsubsidized loans, interest starts accruing at the time of disbursement.

 Most years, rates for both these types of loans can be more favorable than the rates for private student loans.

 But there are limits.
 Undergraduate students may only borrow a maximum of $12,500 for both types of federal loans, with a lifetime maximum of $57,000.
 Interest rates are reset each year, usually in June.